 Now, let’s explore some specific pricing strategies.
 Though there are several, I’ll cover the ones used most by small businesses.
 To decide which is best for you, be sure it aligns with your business goals and target market.

-This is the most common.
-Prices are set using competitors as a baseline.
+This pricing strategy is the most common.
+Competitors’ prices serve as a baseline.
 Other factors, such as demand and brand value, are secondary.

 This method is the easiest.
-It’s also an effective method to use if you don’t have a specific target customer profile or want to sell at high volumes.
+It’s also an effective method to use if you don’t have a specific target customer profile or sell at high volumes.

 We covered the risks of this strategy in the sections above.

-This is a simple pricing method that involves adding a percentage to the cost of goods and services.
-For example, if a product costs $50 to produce, and the goal is to make a 20% profit, the price of the product would be $60.
+This simple pricing method involves adding a percentage to the cost of goods and services.
+For example, if a product costs $50 to produce, and the goal is to make a 20% profit, the product’s price would be $60.

 This pricing method is better for businesses that sell low-cost goods and services.

-The provider’s opinion of his or her services (quality, expertise, etc.) comes into play.
+The provider’s opinion of their services (quality, expertise) comes into play.
 Often, this will affect whether prices are above, below, or on par with market averages.

-This can be a difficult pricing strategy because defining a “fair hourly rate” is subjective.
+This pricing strategy can be challenging to implement because defining a “fair hourly rate” is subjective.

 This pricing strategy is popular among startups.
 The concept is to charge below-market prices in the beginning to get customers.
-Prices will increase as the business grows.
+Then, prices will increase as the business grows.

-If you use this pricing strategy, remember that it may be difficult to raise prices once you have set the bar.
-Sometimes, you may have to change target markets to support price increases.
+If you use this pricing strategy, it may be difficult to raise prices later.
+If you have positioned your business as a low-cost brand, people may resist the change.
+You may have to change target markets to support price increases.

-Using this method, the business creates a fixed price for work over a defined timeframe.
+Project-based pricing allows the business to create a fixed price for work over a defined timeframe.

 Be careful when estimating the time and work required for a project.
-You can end up investing much more time and money in a contract than planned.
-This can lead to big losses and an unhappy customer.
+You can end up investing much more time and money in a contract than planned, which can lead to considerable losses and unhappy customers.

 With this pricing strategy, research and data help determine the value of the product or service.
 Prices are then set just below their actual worth.
-This is a great pricing strategy because being able to prove how much something is worth is powerful.
+This pricing strategy is effective because it creates the perception that the value received is higher than the price paid.

 Keep in mind that it takes more effort to stay up to date on the value and cost of the product or service you provide.

 This pricing strategy leverages psychology and brand building.
-Charging a higher price isn’t enough on its own.
+You must be able to justify premium prices.
 Brand building and defined targeting can also support price levels.

-We’ve also covered this approach in sections above.
+I covered this approach in the sections above.

 Some key takeaways from this article are: